peteroupc/encoding/docs/PeterO.Text.Encodings.md

     public static readonly PeterO.Text.ICharacterEncoding UTF8;

-Character encoding object for the UTF-8 character encoding, which represents each code point in the universal character set using 1 to 4 bytes.
+Character encoding object for the UTF-8 character encoding, which represents each code point in the universal coded character set using 1 to 4 bytes.

 ### DecodeToString